MadStudioRoblox/ProfileService/docs/api.md

     This case should be extremely rare and it would be recommended to [:Kick()](https://developer.roblox.com/en-us/api-reference/function/Player/Kick) the player if `:LoadProfileAsync()` does not return a `Profile` object.

-!!! failure "Do not load a profile of the same key before releasing it"
+!!! failure "Do not load a profile of the same key again before it is released"
     Trying to load a profile that has already been session-locked on the same server will result in an error.
 You may, however, instantly load the profile again after relasing it with `Profile:Release()`.

 ### ProfileStore:GlobalUpdateProfileAsync()